tallus/monomatapa/README.md

 It can also display its own source code and run its own unit tests.

-The name 'monomotapa' was chosen more or less at random (it shares an initial with me) as I didn't want to name it after the site and be typing import paulmunday, or something similar, as that would be strange.
+The name 'Monomotapa' was chosen more or less at random (it shares an initial with me) as I didn't want to name it after the site and be typing import paulmunday, or something similar, as that would be strange.